A zero-dimensional approach to Hermitian codes: Introduction

-In this paper we focus on the case $r=2$ of the described approach (i.e. on the case of plane smooth curves) and provide an improvement of Couvreur's method in this specific contest.
-More precisely, we are going to consider a zero-dimensional scheme $E \subseteq \Pro^2$ whose support avoids the set $B$ (in the notations above) and study the code obtained evaluating the vector space $H^0(C,\Ol_C(d)(-E))$ of the degree $d$ homogeneous forms vanishing on the scheme $E$ at the points of $B$.
-This class of codes is in fact very interesting, including many classical Goppa codes of undoubted success (see \cite{Ste} again and Remark \ref{goppa} at page \pageref{goppa}) and describing them from a classical-geometric point of view.
-This is un uncommon but very powerful approach to geometric Coding Theory.
-In a second part of the paper the results proved about arbitrary smooth curves will be combined with the well-known projective geometry of the Hermtian curve (which can be defined over any finite field of the form $\F_{q^2}$, $q$ being a prime power), providing a geometric characterization of the dual minimum distance of many Hermitian $s$-point codes (for the definitions refer to \cite{Ste}, Chapter 10).
-We have recently applied the approach of the present paper in order to study in details the geometry of Hermitian two-point and one-point codes and the dual minimum distance of codes arising from singular norm-trace curves (see \cite{br1}, \cite{br2} and \cite{br3}).
-So the method seems to be of broad spectrum.
+In this paper we focus on the case $r=2$ of the described approach (i.e., on the case of plane smooth curves) and provide an improvement of Couvreur's method in this specific context.
+More precisely, we introduce zero-dimensional schemes in the setup, and study codes obtained evaluating vector spaces of the more general form $H^0(C,\Ol_C(d)(-E))$, where $E \subseteq \Pro^2$ is a zero-dimensional scheme whose support avoids the set $B$ in the notation above.
+This class of codes includes many classical Goppa codes (see Remark \ref{goppa} at page \pageref{goppa}).
+Then we apply the results for arbitrary curves to the special case of codes from the Hermitian curve, providing a geometric characterization of the dual minimum-weight codewords of many Hermitian $s$-point codes (see \cite{Ste}, Chapter 10 for the definitions).